• Home

 • Debate events: all students competing in elimination rounds receive an award, along with the top 10 speakers in each division

-ELIGIBILITY: entries into a given event & level are subject to the following eligibility requirements, and beyond the specific requirements listed here, coach's discretion on classification decisions ultimately prevails
+ELIGIBILITY: entries into a given event & level are subject to our Eligibility Requirements, and beyond the specific listed requirements, coach's discretion on classification decisions ultimately prevails.

 PREFS & STRIKES:

-• TOC/Open Policy & TOC LD: mutual preference judging is offered until semifinals
+• TOC LD: mutual preference judging is offered until semifinals

-• Semis & Finals: We will use a pool of judges for TOC LD and TOC Policy semifinals and finals that consists of a combination of those judges (affiliated with schools and attending the tournament) wishing to volunteer to judge in those rounds.
-Schools in the semi finals will be given a List of judges on it, and competitors/coaching may then opt to strike a very small number of judges from this pool.
+• Semis & Finals: Schools in the semi finals will be given a list of judges on it, and competitors/coaching may then opt to strike a very small number of judges from this pool.
 These judges will make up the panels for the semis and finals.
 Please understand that even if you struck someone in the prelims, they could end up in the pool for semis and finals.
 Debaters/coaches may exercise the privilege of striking that person again at this point if they so choose after reevaluating the situation.
 The tab room will make the final determination of the pools for semis and finals after the sheets are returned in a timely manner, and any teams failing to return their semis/finals strike sheets by the time announced when quarterfinal results are announced forfeit their right to strike any judges for the semis and/or finals.

-• TOC PF, TOC Parliamentary & CA LD: discretionary strikes are offered in addition to conflict strikes; tab staff will rank the judge pools on a rolling basis based on ballots and other feedback so as to allow the most careful judges to be used in 'close call' debates in susequent round
+• TOC PF & CA LD: discretionary strikes are offered in addition to conflict strikes; tab staff will rank the judge pools on a rolling basis based on ballots and other feedback so as to allow the most careful judges to be used in 'close call' debates in subsequent round

 TABULATION PROTOCOLS AND PRIORITIES: